 The first-level course in computer graphics is used to generate computer art.
 Emphasis is placed on developing technical skills in the use of computer graphics software, with an orientation toward their application in the fine and applied arts.
+Prerequisite: ARTS 105, 120

-ARTS 282 Introduction to Electronic Publishing

-Introduction to basic studies on PC systems, directed toward general publishing and design issues as they relate to the graphic arts design.
+ARTS 282 Introduction to Electronic Publishing Introduction to basic studies on the computer, directed toward general publishing and design issues as they relate to the graphic arts design.
 Prerequisite: ARTS 250 or COMM 120